Stealth Catamaran "Coconuts"

 “Vela” and “Coconuts” from Asia Catamarans won the Aussie Regattas.
 In April, the Moreton Bay Multihull Championship was very successful for Stealth catamarans.
 Stealth #21, Vela won the event.
 Stealth #20, Coconuts came 2nd.
 Stealth #1, Cut Snake came 4th At The Gold Coast, in races down to Burleigh Heads and back.
 Coconuts won every…

-• Stealths at The Bay Regatta
+• Moreton Bay Multihull Regatta